danderson00/webpack-worker/samples/plotly/blog.md

 ## Consuming Our Worker

 `webpack-worker` generates a client API for us, based off the API we specify in the worker.
-Note that currently only a single argument can be provided, both for initialization and API calls.
-Passing objects and using [ES6 rest / spread and object destructuring](http://www.datchley.name/es6-rest-spread-defaults-and-destructuring/) is best practice here as it makes adding and removing parameters in future much simpler.
+Note that currently only a single argument can be provided to API calls and initialization.

 Let's take a look at how our graph component might look without filters.
-We'll add these next.
+We'll add those next.

 ```Javascript
 import React, { Component } from 'react'